cleverlight/lightenna/_posts/services/2020-02-11-kubernetes.md

 # Support

 The success of any kind of Cloud project depends not only on a good delivery but how well it\'s supported in production.
 We offer three different service offerings, depending on what you decide is the best fit for your organisation:
+* Staged handover: we train your team to build confidence in the technologies that underpin the cluster, then we're available for ad hoc support, if rather than when it's required.
 * Part-managed: we patch and maintain the cluster, by proactively monitoring for issues before they affect the service.
-* Fully-managed: as above, but we also handle code deployments to the cluster.
+* Fully-managed: as above, but we also handle code deployments to the cluster and application upgrades.
-* Staged handover: we train your team to build confidence in the technologies that underpin the cluster, then we're available for ad hoc support, if rather than as-and-when it's required.

 {% include feature_row id="feature_cloudframework" type="right" %}